med-khalil/SheSolves-4.0/3_ Problem3/Statement.md

 ## Statement:

-X is playing a computer game.
+Omnia is playing a computer game.
 Now she wants to complete the first level of this game.

 A level is a rectangular grid of 2 rows and n columns.
-X controls a character, which starts in cell (1,1).
-To complete a level, X's character should reach cell (2,n).
+Omnia controls a character, which starts in cell (1,1).
+To complete a level, Omnia's character should reach cell (2,n).

-X's character can move from one cell to another in one step if the cells are adjacent by side and/or corner.
+Omnia's character can move from one cell to another in one step if the cells are adjacent by side and/or corner.
 Formally, it is possible to move from cell (x1,y1) to cell (x2,y2) in one step if |x1−x2|≤1 and |y1−y2|≤1.
 Obviously, it is prohibited to go outside the grid.

 There are traps in some cells.
-If X's character finds himself in such a cell, he dies, and the game ends.
+If Omnia's character finds himself in such a cell, he dies, and the game ends.

-Help X determine if it is possible to complete the level.
+Help Omnia determine if it is possible to complete the level.

 ## Input :